Urban Trial Freestyle

-Urban Trial Freestyle is a racing video game developed and published by Tate Interactive.
-The game was released for the PlayStation Vita, Nintendo 3DS, iOS, PC, and PlayStation 3.
+Urban Trial Freestyle is a 2013 racing video game developed and published by Tate Interactive.
+It was released for the PlayStation Vita, Nintendo 3DS, iOS, PC, and PlayStation 3.

 Gameplay

 Urban Trial Freestyle is a racing game.

 Development and release

 Inspiration for the game came from Julien Dupont, a Red Bull Racing athlete.
 Dupont himself worked closely with the developers to help get the look and feel right for the game.

 Urban Trial Freestyle was first released for the PlayStation 3 and PlayStation Vita on the PlayStation Network on February 19, 2013.
 It was later added to the Nintendo 3DS's Nintendo eShop service on June 27.
 A Steam version of the game was released on September 18.
 Later versions for the iPhone and iPad on July 9, 2014.

 Sequels

-A sequel, Urban Trial Freestyle 2 was released exclusively on 3DS in Europe on March 30, 2017, in North America on April 20, 2017, and in Japan on May 17, 2017.
-A new installment, Urban Trial Playground was released on the Nintendo Switch in North America on April 5, 2018, in Europe on April 25, 2018, and in Japan on May 24, 2018.
-PC version released via Steam platform on April 5, 2019.
+A sequel, Urban Trial Freestyle 2, was released exclusively on Nintendo 3DS in Europe on March 30, 2017, in North America on April 20, 2017, and in Japan on May 17, 2017.
+A new installment, Urban Trial Playground, was released on the Nintendo Switch in North America on April 5, 2018, in Europe on April 25, 2018, and in Japan on May 24, 2018.
+A PC version was released via Steam on April 5, 2019.